MatthewGCampbell/MacMousePi/README.md

    - Copy `mouse_to_serial.py` to your home directory (e.g., `/home/pi/mouse_to_serial.py`).

 2. **Prepare the Arduino:**
-   - Connect the Arduino R4 Minima to your computer via USB.
+   - Connect your Arduino to your computer via USB.
    - Open `arduino-code.ino` in the Arduino IDE.
-   - Select the correct board (Arduino UNO R4 Minima) and port.
+   - Select the correct board type (e.g., Arduino Uno, Nano) and port.
    - Upload the sketch.

 3. **Connect the Hardware:**